skorasaurus/carto-manual/carto_manual.md

 It's like the CSS language (and less.js), it's used to style maps in the application, Tilemill.

+Before going any further, be sure that you have read these guides made by MapBox. https://www.mapbox.com/tilemill/docs/guides

+This Carto-Manual is for more advanced uses that are not already explained in those guides and gives a general overview of things for Tilemill and Carto that I've learned outside of those guides.

 **== Organizing your data ==**
-Before you even start making your map, organize your geospatial data however you'd like.
+It must be said, before you even start making your map, ensure your geospatial data is organized and in formats supported by Tilemill.
 Tilemill supports postgis, SHP, geojson, CSV (must be formatted correctly - see http://www.mapbox.com/tilemill/docs/guides/google-docs/), gpx, and maybe something else.
 Make sure that data is in the same projection used in Tilemill, EPSG:4326.

-If you're really particular on performance or want to render large amount of data (like entire countries), go with postgis and shp instead of geojson or spreadsheets.
+If you're really particular on performance or want to render large amount of data (like entire countries), go with postgis and SHP instead of geojson or spreadsheets.

 - If you are using shapefiles, you'll want run Shapeindex, a tool that improves performance for shapefiles in Tilemill, on each shapefile.
 Mac and Linux users already have Shapeindex installed through Mapnik but Windows users will need to download [Shapeindex for Windows][] before continuing.